-Before Eurovision Song Contest 2006, after Finnish metal band was announced, it was said that "Hell will freeze over before Finland wins".
-Finland got 292 points, at that time highest.
+Before Eurovision Song Contest 2006, after a Finnish metal band was announced, it was said that "Hell will freeze over before Finland wins".
+Finland got 292 points, at that time the highest number on record.

 Perhaps ironically, the Finnish band was Lordi, which was almost not admitted due to accusations of Satanism.
 Definitely ironically, the song with which they won was "Hard Rock Hallelujah," which the band's "face", Mr. Lordi, used as proof that they're not Satanic.

 According to a pre-2006 Russian joke: ‘At -10 degrees Celsius, heating is switched on in British homes, while Finns change into a long-sleeved shirt.
 At -20, Austrians fly to Málaga, while Finns celebrate midsummer.
 At -200, hell freezes over and Finland wins the Eurovision Song Contest.
 At -273 absolute zero temperature is reached, all atom movement ceases.
 The Finns shrug and say: “Perkele, a bit chilly today, isn't it?”’

 Appropriate headlines were done when Apple switched to Intel processors.